influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/influx-cli.md

 ## Features

-This release makes it easier to create tokens in the `influx` CLI, adds support for viewing more than 20 buckets, and adds bucket shorthand to influx delete.
+This release makes it easier to create tokens in the `influx` CLI, adds support for viewing more than 20 buckets, and adds bucket shorthand (`-b`) to `influx delete`.

 ### Create an all-access token in the CLI